Diana L. (Karafin) Arpino, Ph.D

-Prior to joining NYU, Dr. Karafin served as Assistant Professor of Sociology at Rutgers University Newark.
-In her role at Rutgers, Dr. Karafin taught statistics and research methods and managed an active research agenda examining racial discrimination in housing and labor markets, and national patterns and consequences of racial residential integration in metropolitan neighborhoods.
-Her work is published in book chapters as well as journals including Social Problems and the Annals of the American Academy of Political and Social Science.
+Prior to joining NYU, Arpino served as Assistant Professor of Sociology at Rutgers University Newark.
+While a faculty member, her research examined racial and ethnic inequality, including discrimination in housing and labor markets, and consequences of long-term patterns of stable neighborhood integration in metropolitan neighborhoods.
+Her work is published in various manuscript chapters and journals, including Social Problems and the Annals of the American Academy of Political and Social Science.
 Arpino has consulted as a social scientist with a range of organizations, including the Office of Population Research at Princeton University, the Center for Court Innovation, the Open Society Institute for South Africa, and the Criminal Justice Research Center at the Ohio State University.